Iran Warns U.S. a "Crushing and Fiery Response" Awaits B-52 Overflights

 U.S. Air Force B-52 bombers were last ordered to the region 12 months ago to counter unspecified threats from Iran.

-Officially nicknamed the Stratofortress and informally known as the Big Ugly Fat Fellow, the B-52 gained featured heavily in the air war over Vietnam.
+Officially nicknamed the Stratofortress and informally known as the Big Ugly Fat Fellow, the B-52 featured heavily in the air war over Vietnam.

 .